EGreg/why-hypercore/FAQ.md

 A resilience to DDOS could be enhanced by creating a large network of provably legitimate DHT nodes.

+The best way to increase anonymity and avoid DDOS would be to amend the DHT to remove IP information after one hop.
+This is what the SAFE network does with its DHT.
+In that case, no one participant could get the IPs of most of the network, unless they had a botnet that announced themselves as a "near-neighbor" of most topics.

 ### Hyperdrive

 Hyperdrive provides many of the hard to create components to replicate the functionality of Dropbox and Google Drive.
 Beaker Browser adds the UI to it.